Chicken Chow Mein

 What You’ll Need To Make Chicken Chow Mein

 - Chow mein noodles: These noodles form the base of the dish.
 Opt for “stir-fry” style noodles instead of the deep-fried crispy variety.
-I use Wel-pac chow mein noodles, which cook in just a few minutes—you can find them at Target, Amazon, and many large supermarkets.
+I use Wel-pac chow mein noodles, which cook in just a few minutes—you can find them at Target, Amazon, and many large grocery stores.
 But if you’re in a pinch or can’t locate them, feel free to use yakisoba noodles, ramen, or even spaghetti.

 - Soy sauce: Adds salty depth and the quintessential umami flavor.